Rukeanu/SQL-1/README.md

 | **Denied**                               |                                                                                                                          |
 | SQL Syntax Construction                        |  any type of `JOINs`                                                                                              |

-Please write a SQL statement which returns a difference (minus) of person_id column values with saving duplicates between `person_order` table and `person_visits` table for order_date and visit_date are for 7th of January of 2022
+Please write a SQL statement that returns a difference (minus) of person_id column values while saving duplicates between `person_order` table and `person_visits` table for order_date and visit_date are for January 7, 2022.

 ## Chapter IX
 ## Exercise 05 - Did you hear about Cartesian Product?